Fall Harvest Salad

 Overhead view of a spoonful of balsamic honey dressing over a serving of the harvest salad.

 • Use whatever salad greens you like best.
-I love using a combo of a couple different types.
+I love using a combo of a couple of different types.

 A wooden serving bowl of the Fall harvest salad with the dressing over top.